Juancarlos407/Project-IAW-01-Hotel-Registry-PHP/README.md

 2.3.
 Client has to type numbers in the controls that required it.
 Also it cannot be characters in controls where the client has to type numbers. ok

 2.4.
-Date when the client check in has to be later than today //falta
+Date when the client check in has to be later than today ok

 2.5.
-Date when the client check out has to be later than check in date //falta
+Date when the client check out has to be later than check in date ok

 2.6.
 Deposit has to be greater than 100 ok